ChuwuYo/proxy-cleaner/README_EN.md

 ## Main Features

+### Note: Please select features based on your needs, not all functions need to be executed

 - **Proxy Management**:
   - View current system proxy status and configuration
   - Quickly disable system proxy (supports both direct registry modification and PowerShell registry modification)